DanielFMcKay/Coding-Quiz/README.md

 Note: some of the ID tags and function names are slight misnomers, leftover from earlier in the project.
 The ones I've left in are because they're close enough to be intuited and don't hurt anything (e.g. "high-scores" actually refers to a list of "recent scores").
 Also there are numerous notes throughout the code to help explain things.

-Another Direct Link for folks who like to scroll down first before looking: https://danielfmckay.github.io/Coding-Quiz/
+Here is another Direct Link for folks who like to scroll down first before looking: https://danielfmckay.github.io/Coding-Quiz/

+## License

+This app falls under the [MIT License](https://choosealicense.com/licenses/mit/).

+(c) Dan McKay 2023